MagicMumble/balanceService/README.md

      --request POST \
      --data '{"userID": "1"}' \
      http://localhost:9000/users/getWriteOffReport?sort=date

- To build the app using docker you need to enter following commands:
+# Building project with Docker-compose

+First thing you need to do is to stop your local installed mysql instance with the command:

+    sudo service mysql stop

+Otherwise the port :3306 will be in use and you won't be able to connect to it.
+Then try to build the app using docker-compose:

     sudo service docker start
     DOCKER_HOST=127.0.0.1
     sudo docker-compose up

+Once we have MySQL container up (with the name `golang_db_avito`) and running next thing we need to do is to find out its IP address.

+    docker inspect golang_db_avito | grep IPAddr

+This IP address you need to set in the golang file (`server.go`) while conneting to database.
+Don't forget to fill environment variable `MYSQL_ROOT_PASSWORD` with your own root pasword.

 Docker doesn't rebuild the image by itself so if you need to rebuild your app add the flag --build:

     sudo docker-compose up --build